About Eagle Spring Lake

 You, as a resident do have the right cut and gather vegetation around your property to keep your area clear.
 The DNR has issued Eagle Spring Lake with a 'Mechanical Aquatic Plant Control Permit' allowing us to remove up to 142.58 acres of plants.
 This permit also is very specific on what we do and how we do it.
 To read the specifics of the lake's permit, click here: Mechanical Aquatic Plant Control Permit

-The Starry Stonewort remains in Pickeral Bay and is back this year and has grown at least 3 times the size of last year.
-We are still asking those who can, to please stay out of Pickeral Bay and if you have to enter, be sure to reverse you motor before leaving.
+The Starry Stonewort remains in Pickeral Bay, and we are still asking those who can, to please stay out of Pickeral Bay and if you have to enter, be sure to reverse you motor before leaving.
 Starry Stonewort is very aggressive and has not been a plant that can be completely destroyed.

 Thank you for your patience as we try to return the lake to an acceptable condition.